-

-What Is The Flip Flop Hop?
+The 6th Flip Flop Hop

-The event will take place on Friday, February 6, 2026, with all proceeds going to support education, advocacy and special projects of the Western North Carolina Down Syndrome Alliance (WNCDSA) such as annual camp & enrichment program scholarships, monthly parent meetings, annual family picnic, new parent packages and other special needs as determined by the WNCDSA Board.
+Event was held Friday, February 6, 2026, with all proceeds going to support education, advocacy and special projects of the Western North Carolina Down Syndrome Alliance (WNCDSA) such as annual camp & enrichment program scholarships, monthly parent meetings, annual family picnic, new parent packages and other special needs as determined by the WNCDSA Board.
 100% of the funds from this event will be used to benefit individuals/families within WNC.

 We’ll have decked out the Orange Peel with a Tropical “Vibe”.
 Our bands will be playing Jimmy Buffett and Trop Rock tunes to get you in the “Island Mindset”